 To reduce the carbon footprint, Mahindra was the first Indian company to announce an internationally benchmarked carbon price ($10/ton CO2) to fund green investments internally.

 The company has also taken emission targets which are approved by SBTi (Science Based Targets initiative).
-Some of the solutions that the company has invested to combat climate change are smart grid, waste management systems, electric vehicle charging systems, and technology-based tools.
+Some of the solutions that the company has invested in to combat climate change are smart grid, waste management systems, electric vehicle charging systems, and technology-based tools.

 ITC is a diversified conglomerate, having a presence in FMCG, tobacco, hospitality, agriculture, and paper.